 - The Appeals Board may, in its sole discretion, meet with the Complainant, Respondent, others involved in the process, or the Adjudicator in order to determine whether the original sanction(s) should be amended.
 During any meeting with the Complainant, Respondent and/or other individuals, the Appeals Board will not revisit the entire matter, but will limit its discussion to whether the sanction is unreasonable as previously identified.

-- The decision of the Board is final, except in cases of expulsion.
+- The decision of the Board is final.

 Section VIII: Records

 All resolution proceedings, whether informal or formal, are conducted in compliance with the requirements of FERPA and College policy.
 No information shall be released from such proceedings except as required or permitted by law and College policy.

 - Other than College expulsion, disciplinary sanctions shall not be made part of the student’s permanent academic record, but shall become part of the student’s disciplinary record: